bertronika/copris/README.md

 ```

 Read local file `Manual.md` using the specified printer feature set
-`epson.ini` and output formatted text to a USB interface on the local
+`epson.ini`.
+Remove any character that isn't present in the ASCII table.
-computer:
+Output formatted text to a USB interface on the local computer:

 ```
-copris -r epson.ini /dev/ttyUSB0 < Manual.md
+copris -r epson.ini --remove-non-ascii /dev/ttyUSB0 < Manual.md
 ```

 If you need to debug COPRIS or are curious about its internal status, use the `-v/--verbose`